Moxeja/UniversalUPnP/README.md

  The built file will be in the UniversalUPnP/target folder.

  Alternatively, add the project as a Maven project to an IDE, and build with the "package" goal.

+# Known Issues
+* All network adapters except the main one need to be disabled for the application to use the right one.